-Nature of Mining, Mineral Exploration and Development Projects

-Development projects have no operating history upon which to base estimates of future capital and operating costs.
-For development projects, mineral resource estimates and estimates of operating costs are, to a large extent, based upon the interpretation of geologic data obtained from drill holes and other sampling techniques, and feasibility studies, which derive estimates of capital and operating costs based upon anticipated tonnage and grades of ore to be mined and processed, ground conditions, the configuration of the mineral deposit, expected recovery rates of minerals from ore, estimated operating costs, and other factors.
+Nature of Mining, Mineral Exploration and Development Projects operating costs are, to a large extent, based upon the interpretation of geologic data obtained from drill holes and other sampling techniques, and feasibility studies, which derive estimates of capital and operating costs based upon anticipated tonnage and grades of ore to be mined and processed, ground conditions, the configuration of the mineral deposit, expected recovery rates of minerals from ore, estimated operating costs, and other factors.
 As a result, actual production, cash operating costs and economic returns could differ significantly from those estimated.
 It is not unusual for new mining operations to experience problems during the start-up phase, and delays in the commencement of production can often occur.